robmoffat/k9/docs/sprints/sprint_017.md

 # 2. Fixing the Formats

 First thing is to get the `RestRenderingIT` working again, and that means fixing up the image formats.
-Notably HTML, PDF and PNG are broken
+Notably HTML, PDF and PNG are broken.

+# 3. Foreign URLs / Mail

+This is a problem.
+When we are loading the tests in eclipse, we are ok to create URLs which link to filesystem elements, and they get loaded up fine by the renderer.
+However,  when we run in Docker, everything goes crazy.

+So, first up:  do we really need Docker?
+The way I am taking things at work is to build everything into the Spring application that it needs
+(the opposite of Microservices).
+Given the overhead of Docker, I feel we probably should do the same thing here, and make the *executable jar* the unit of deployment.

+There's just too much I don't know about Docker.

+**Aspirin** might allow me to get around this limitation.
+Then, I can simplify the project and run everything in the one executable.
+This is probably a couple of hours work and will save me a lot of time.
+You live and learn.

+This actually will solve the URL problem entirely, too.
+Although ideally we should look at ways to cache URLs so that we don't have to load fonts every single time we render something.